 - Community Education reserves the right to cancel a class that does not meet the minimum enrollment.

 Do you have a special skill, talent, or hobby that you would like to share with other Bloomington residents?
 Have you ever wanted to teach a Community Education class?
-Course proposal applications for the fall session are complete.
+We are seeking proposals for the Summer 2021 session of classes.

 Metro South Adult Basic Education